signalfx/signalfx-dotnet-tracing/docs/README.md

 can be used to receive, process and export telemetry data.
-However, until [OpenTelemetry .NET Auto-Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation) is not useable, SignalFx Instrumentation for .NET is not able to corelated the spans created with [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) and [`ActivitySource`](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs).
+However, until [OpenTelemetry .NET Auto-Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation) is not useable, SignalFx Instrumentation for .NET is not able to correlated the spans created with [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) and [`ActivitySource`](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs).

 ---